On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: The L-SR1-TR method

 \section{The L-SR1-TR method}

 Another popular QN update in the Broyden class is the SR1 formula which generates good approximations to the true Hessian matrix, often better than the BFGS approximations \cite{nocedal2006numerical}.
-We would like to determine whether better training results could be achieved by using these updates as they allow for indefinite Hessian approximations.
+The SR1 updating formula verifying the secant equation \eqref{eq.secant} is given by